oarkflow/licensing/README.md

 1. The client derives a stable device fingerprint (hostname, OS, CPU brand, and MAC hash) and posts it with the license key to `/api/activate`.
 2. The server validates the request (API rate limit, client ban status, license quotas) before encrypting `[random 32-byte transport key || license JSON]` with AES-GCM using a key derived from the device fingerprint + nonce.
-3. The ciphertext is signed by the TPM key and returned together with the PEM-encoded public key and expiration metadata.
+3. The ciphertext is signed by the active signing provider and returned together with the PEM-encoded public key and expiration metadata.
 4. The client verifies the signature, derives the same transport key, decrypts the payload, persists it, and caches the transport key for future HTTPS payload encryption.
 5. Subsequent client requests and server responses are re-encrypted with that cached transport key (and identify themselves via headers) so plaintext never crosses process boundaries even if TLS terminates upstream.
 6. Every launch replays those checks, enforces file permissions, and prints detailed device + activation telemetry.

 ## Tamper-Resistance Guidelines

 - **Public key hygiene:** the server writes `server_public_key.pem` only inside `~/.licensing/` with permissions `0700/0600`.
-Delete the file if you rotate TPM keys; it will be re-created on next start.
+Delete the file if you rotate signing keys; it will be re-created on next start.
 - **Client license file:** if the CLI detects that `~/.myapp/.license.dat` is world-readable it aborts with instructions to `chmod 600`.
 - **Detached checksum vault:** every activation records an encrypted checksum next to the license file; if it goes missing the client recontacts the server to reissue the license before recreating the checksum, and it still aborts if the checksum diverges.
-- **Signatures first:** both activation time and runtime verification fail fast if the TPM signature or ciphertext hash mismatches.
+- **Signatures first:** both activation time and runtime verification fail fast if the signature or ciphertext hash mismatches.
 - **Device binding:** moving the license file to a different machine fails because the fingerprint becomes invalid and the transport key cannot be recreated.
 - **Admin controls:** revoke or ban clients to immediately block further activations; reinstating can be done via the admin endpoints without server restarts.